colonelwatch/dotfiles/README.md

 * Configure Firefox into its permanent privacy mode
 * Sign into the Chrome browser with my personal email
     * Sign into Google with my personal email *and* my school email
+* Set up Zotero integration
     * Enable Zotero syncing with zotero.org
+    * Enable Zotero plugin with LibreOffice
 * Open Logseq graph at `~/Logseq` and add the Git plugin